 2. The refrigerant is moved to the condenser or outdoor unit.

 This warm air from each indoor unit is then transported to the condenser (outdoor unit) through a series of pipes.
 There, the warm air moves through coils containing coolant.
 When the hot, humid air from inside the room comes into contact with the coils, it transfers its energy to them, turning the coolant liquid into gas.

 3. The heat is transferred via the outdoor unit’s heat exchanger.

 Heat energy is moved by the change of state from liquid to gas and back again, helping to cool the air.

 4. The cool air is moved into your home.

-Finally, the newly cooled air feeds to the indoor units (air handlers), where it is sent back into the room; the temperature drops as this cycle repeats.
+Finally, the newly cooled refrigerant feeds to the indoor units (air handlers), where it helps cool the room; the temperature drops as this cycle repeats.
 You can control the temperature of each indoor unit via remote control.

 This process simply runs in the opposite direction to heat your home in colder months.
 Instead of transferring heat from inside air to outside, as the liquid refrigerant warms through the heat exchanger, it turns to vapor, and the vapor compresses to concentrate the absorbed heat.

 What are the pros and cons of mini splits?

 Compared to other heating and cooling options, mini splits have both pros and cons.